Human Development and Family Studies

 HDFS PhD student

-The PhD program in human development and family studies prepares students for success in research-oriented careers in academic or applied professional settings.
+The PhD program in human development and family studies prepares you for success in research-oriented careers in academic or applied professional settings.

 The dissertation and associated research enable you to develop in-depth knowledge of a specific area of study.
 You’ll also gain experience in planning, conducting and reporting on an original study.